Nepali official denies labour abuses in Qatar

 "We also stress that all Nepali workers are safe and fully respected," said Ramadan.

 There are 340,679 Nepalis in Qatar, according to figures distributed at the news conference, attributed to the Nepali Embassy.
-Most of them work in construction in the wealthy country that is preparing to host the 2022 football World Cup.
+Most of them work in construction in the wealthy country which is preparing to host the 2022 soccer World Cup.

 Citing Nepali embassy figures, Ramadan said 276 Nepalis died in Qatar last year, of which 20 percent were on work sites.
 The rest died of natural causes and in accidents not at the workplace, he said.